 No matter how many times we arrive in a new country, it never stops being a tiny bit stressful, simply because there are a lot of variables at play in the first few hours of arriving somewhere new.

-Make life easier on yourself by thinking ahead: when planning your Italy trip, figure out your exact steps of what will happen after the plane lands.
+Make life easier on yourself by thinking ahead: when working on your trip to Italy plan, figure out your exact steps of what will happen after the plane lands.